brickcap/openresty_examples/book.md

 And congratulations you have written you first openresty script.
-Now I don't know about you but wrapping code scripts around string code does not look pretty to me.
+Now I don't know about you but wrapping code scripts around strings does not look pretty to me.
 Wouldn't it be nice if we could create a sperate file for lua scripts and include it in the nginx configuration files?
 `content_by_lua_file` allows us to do just that.
 Let us create a seperate directory `lua`